APPELLATION

 Montagne de Reims – Vallée de la Marne – Côte des Blancs – Côte des Bar

-Since 1927, Champagne vineyards have been limited by law to 34,000 hectares according to the viticulture history of the villages, the growing areas, locality and plots.
+Since 1927, Champagne vineyards have been limited by law to 34,000 hectares according to the viticultural history of the villages, the growing areas, locality and plots.

 Montagne de Reims

-• Grape Varieties: Pinot Noir, some Pinot Meunier and a little Chardonnay.
+- Grape Varieties: Pinot Noir, some Meunier and a little Chardonnay.

 Vallée la Marne

-• Grape Varieties: Pinot Meunier mainly planted in this area as it is more resistant to frost, a little of Pinot Noir and some Chardonnay.
+- Grape Varieties: Meunier mainly planted in this area as it is more resistant to frost, a little of Pinot Noir and some Chardonnay.

 Côte des Blancs